bobheadxi/raycast-sourcegraph/README.md

 ## Install

-To get started, install [Raycast](https://www.raycast.com/) and [install this extension from the Raycast extensions store](https://www.raycast.com/bobheadxi/sourcegraph).
+To get started, install [Raycast](https://www.raycast.com/) and [install the Sourcegraph extension from the Raycast extensions store](https://www.raycast.com/bobheadxi/sourcegraph).

 Alternatively, you can [install this extension from source](./CONTRIBUTING.md).